-(Amounts in millions) June 30, 2017 December 31, 2016 Total program authorized \$ 750 \$ 750 Commercial paper outstanding (classified as long-term debt) (427) (196) Letters of credit issued under the credit agreement Total program usage (427) (196) Total program available \$ 323 \$ 554
+(Amounts in millions) June 30, 2017 ember 31, 2016 Total program authorized \$ 750 \$ 750 Commercial paper outstanding (classified as long-term debt) (427) (196) Letters of credit issued under the credit agreement Total program usage (427) (196) Total program available \$ 323 \$ 554

 The average and maximum amounts of commercial paper outstanding during the second quarter of 2017 were \$499 million and \$553 million, respectively.
 At quarter-end, we had no letters of credit outstanding under the credit facility, but we had issued \$53 million of stand-by letters of credit under other bank agreements to take advantage of better pricing.
 Over the long term, and subject to our capital needs, market conditions and alternative capital market opportunities, we expect to maintain the indebtedness under the program by continuously repaying and reissuing the commercial paper notes until such time as the outstanding notes are replaced with long-term debt.
-We view the notes as a source of long-term funds and have classified the borrowings under the ability to refinance these borrowings on a long-term basis as evidenced by our revolving credit agreement discussed above.
+We view the notes as a source of long-term funds and have classified the borrowings under the commercial paper program as long-term borrowings on our balance sheet.
+We have the intent to roll over such obligations on a long-term basis and have the ability to refinance these borrowings on a long-term basis as evidenced by our revolving credit agreement discussed above.
 However, we expect that our commercial paper balances may increase or decrease in the short term due to acquisition or divestiture activity and our working capital needs.
 We filed a Form 8-K on April 21, 2017, reporting an increase of commercial paper indebtedness to \$499 million.
 This increase was due to ordinary working capital needs, share repurchases, small acquisitions, and other general corporate purposes.